dmachard/go-dnscollector/doc/loggers.md

 - `cert-file`: (string) certificate server file
 - `key-file`: (string) private key server file
 - `top-max-items`: (string) default number of items on top
-- `common-qtypes`: (list of string)  expected common qtype list, other will be considered as suspicious
-- `threshold-qname-len`: (string) a length greater than this value will be considered as suspicious
-- `threshold-packet-len`: (string) a size greater than this value will be considered as suspicious value in bytes
-- `threshold-slow`: (string) threshold to set a domain considered as slow, value in second
-- `prometheus-suffix`: (string) prometheus suffix

 Default values: